|

 Chicken Tractor Launches First Products

-The Happy Chicken tractor from Our Little Chicken Factory (TM) is a light-weight, portable structure for poultry that can easily be moved around the yard to allow protected free ranging for small backyard flocks.
+The Happy Chicken Tractor from Our Little Chicken Factory (TM) is a light-weight, portable structure for poultry that can easily be moved around the yard to allow protected free ranging for small backyard flocks.
 The open-bottomed structure allows small flocks to feed and fertilize in selected areas of a yard.
 It can be moved frequently and easily and affords birds protection from predators.

 The wheeled structure snaps together in minutes without tools,.
 The Happy Chicken tractor can be taken apart for storage.
-Priced at $349.95, the basic six-foot long unit is also designed to be quickly and easily extended to 12 or even 18 feet in length to accommodate more birds.
+Priced at $429.95, the basic six-foot long unit is also designed to be quickly and easily extended to 12 feet in length to accommodate more birds.
 The unit can be converted to a growing tunnel by changing the covering from chicken wire to plastic sheeting.
 The Happy Chicken tractor is sold on-line, in on-line catalogs and in farm and feed stores.
 The company offers discounts and special pricing to groups working in poverty areas around the world.

 For more information, please The Little Chicken Factory at 978-724-6662 or send an e-mail to birdman@chicktrac.com

-a little over the top
+Now THIS is just a little over the top

-P.O.
-Box 854, Petersham, MA 01366 –
+Tully MicroPack, P.O.
+Box 854, Petersham, MA 01366 – E-mail the Factory - 978-724-6662

 Call directly for order details, we'd love to chat.
-Send us photos of your
+Send us photos of your flock if you like.

-the goats.
+Some of the goats.
 There are lots more now.

-Sic transit
+Sic transit gloria mundi.

-Six Cookies,
+Six Cookies, Glorious Monday